jitpack/jitpack.io/README.md

 Too see an example head to https://jitpack.io and 'Look Up' a GitHub repository by url.

 *Note*: when using multiple repositories in build.gradle it is recommended to add JitPack *at the end*.
+Gradle will go through all repositories in order until it finds a dependency.

 Gradle example:
    ```gradle